sph-mn/sph-sc-lib/readme.md

 * [set](#set): sets for any key/value type
 * [spline-path](#spline-path): interpolated 2d paths between given points
 * [status](#status): return-status and error handling using a tiny object with status/error id and source library id
-* [thread-pool](#thread-pool): a task queue with pthread threads and wait conditions to pause inactive threads
+* [thread-pool](#thread-pool): task queue with pthread threads and wait conditions for pausing inactive threads
+* [sah](#sah): file format and hash-table type for named arrays and program configuration
 * experimental
   * one: miscellaneous helpers
   * guile: a few helpers for working with guile